-There’s a Carrion Crown on the handrail of the small bridge across the canal.
+There’s a Carrion Crow on the handrail of the small bridge across the canal.
 It’s a dark, iridescent blue against the dense green foliage behind.

 They are a species I wrote about in my childhood nature notebooks: